Lesson #1: Be Proactive

 If you are having difficulty making your mortgage payments, one of the most important things you can do is be proactive.
-Learn about the foreclosure process for residents in your state and what may lead up to it and find out more about the resources on a local, state and national level available to assist you in working with your lender and your finances.
+Learn about the foreclosure process for South Dakota and find out more about the resources on a local, state and national level available to assist you in working with your lender and your finances.

-In 1970, Congress created Freddie Mac with a few important goals in mind: Make sure that financial institutions have mortgage money to lend, make it easier for consumers to afford a decent house or apartment, stabilize residential mortgage markets in times of financial crisis.
+In 1970, Congress created Freddie Mac with a few important goals in mind: make sure that financial institutions have mortgage money to lend; make it easier for consumers to afford a decent house or apartment; and stabilize residential mortgage markets in times of financial crisis.

-To fulfill this mission, Freddie Mac conducts business in the U.S. secondary mortgage market – meaning we do not originate loans – and works with a national network of mortgage lending customers.
-We have three business lines: a Single Family Credit Guarantee business for home loans; a Multifamily business for apartment financing; and an investment portfolio.
-They have a page on their website on Avoiding Foreclosure at http://www.freddiemac.com/avoidforeclosure/
+To fulfill this mission, Freddie Mac conducts business in the U.S. secondary mortgage market – meaning they do not originate loans – and works with a national network of mortgage lending customers.
+They have three business lines: a Single Family Credit Guarantee business for home loans; a Multifamily business for apartment financing; and an investment portfolio.
+They also offer a resource on Avoiding Foreclosure.

 - NAR’s consumer website gives information on everything you need to protect, maintain, and enhance the value of your home.

 - The Federal Deposit Insurance Corporation offers a Foreclosure Prevention Toolkit.

 - U.S. Department of Housing and Urban Development (HUD) has information on avoiding foreclosure.